-At the end of the current fiscal year, the Consortium is able to report positive balances in all reported categories of net position, both for the government as a whole, as well as for its separate governmental activities.
+At the end of the current fiscal year, the Consortium is able to report positive balances in all reported categories of fund balance and net position, both for the general fund, as well as for its governmental activities.
 The same situation held true for the prior fiscal year.

-The following analysis highlights the changes in net position for the years ended December 31, 2016 and 2015:
+The following analysis highlights the changes in net position for the years ended December 31, 2017 and 2016: